dotnet/docs-maui/docs/user-interface/handlers/create.md

 :::image type="content" source="media/create/video-handler.png" alt-text="Video handler architecture." border="false":::

-The `Video` control implements the `IVideo` interface.
-Mapping of the cross-platform APIs to the native view APIs is performed by the `VideoHandler` class on each platform, which maps the `IVideo` interface to the `MauiVideoPlayer` class.
+The `Video` class provides the cross-platform API for the control.
+Mapping of the cross-platform API to the native view APIs is performed by the `VideoHandler` class on each platform, which maps the `Video` class to the `MauiVideoPlayer` class.
 On iOS and Mac Catalyst, the `MauiVideoPlayer` class uses the `AVPlayer` type to provide video playback.
 On Android, the `MauiVideoPlayer` class uses the `VideoView` type to provide video playback.

 The process for creating a cross-platform .NET MAUI custom control, whose platform implementations are provided by handlers, is as follows:

-1. Create an interface for the cross-platform control.
-For more information, see [Create the cross-platform control interface](#create-the-cross-platform-control-interface).
-1. Create a type for the cross-platform control, that implements the control interface.
+1. Create a type for the cross-platform control, that provides the control's public API.
 For more information, see [Create the cross-platform control](#create-the-cross-platform-control).
 1. Create any required additional cross-platform types.
-1. Create an interface for the handler.
-For more information, see [Create the handler interface](#create-the-handler-interface).
-1. Create a `partial` handler class, that implements the handler interface.
+1. Create a `partial` handler class.
 For more information, see [Create the handler](#create-the-handler).
 1. In the handler class, create a `PropertyMapper` dictionary, which defines the Actions to take when cross-platform property changes occur.
 For more information, see [Create the property mapper](#create-the-property-mapper).
 1. Optionally, in your handler class, create a `CommandMapper` dictionary, which defines the Actions to take when the cross-platform control sends instructions to the native views that implement the cross-platform control.
 For more information, see [Create the command mapper](#create-the-command-mapper).
 1. Create `partial` handler classes for each platform, that create the native views that implement the cross-platform control.
 For more information, see [Create the platform controls](#create-the-platform-controls).